-The getting-your-period-back trimester is a summer blockbuster with far, far too many characters that goes on far too long.
+The getting-your-period-back trimester is a summer blockbuster with way too many characters that goes on far too long.
 (Remember: breastfeeding is not birth control!!!)

 Now that you have established a loose nap schedule, have a baby who is sleeping through the night (it turns out sleeping through to 2 AM is considered “through the night”), and have seen your baby from those early days through chrysalis to a smiling, gratifying conversational partner, you won’t get to enjoy it because your FMLA ran out and you have to get your butt back to work before Jayson, the 22-year-old intern, man-powers his way into your job by quoting strategy from the Google doc you left him.

-The seventh trimester is the moment you realize getting misty-eyed over every Microsoft Surface ad is a permanent limbic change.
-You celebrate one year of life for your child, but are also celebrating your first year it felt like you were truly alive to the powers of Taylor Swift, Ed Sheeran, and other melancholy-lite pop fare that allows you to indulge your new powers of feeling.
+The seventh trimester is when you realize getting misty-eyed over every Microsoft Surface ad is a permanent limbic change.
+You celebrate one year of life for your child, but are also celebrating your first year of feeling like you were truly alive to the powers of Taylor Swift, Ed Sheeran, and other melancholy-lite pop fare that allows you to indulge your new powers of feeling.
 Coldplay is so profound — how come no one told you this before?

 This is a sacred time for buying Class Passes then never using them, becoming a seat warrior for pregnant women standing on the subway, and wondering why your pelvis still screeches like a rusty gate every time you go for a jog.
 It’s time to reclaim your identity as a woman first, mom second.
 Unless you’d rather not.